Kasandrah/antipodeanmoon-levels/README.md

 # antipodeanmoon-levels
-Antipodean Moon Foundry maps that require the Levels module.
+This repository contains our Foundry VTT documents that use Levels and its dependent modules.